P.M.B & S.C. Limited (trading as Cardiff Bay Yacht Club)

 6.4 TEMPORARY ABSENCE FROM BERTH

-The use of any vacant mooring shall be at the discretion of the Marina Manager.
+The use of any vacant mooring or berth shall be at the discretion of the Marina Charge-hand.

 6.5.3 Every certificate shall be sealed with the seal and shall specify the number of running metres to which it relates, the location of the mooring, and the amount paid thereon.